astronomer/airflow-guides/guides/airflow-database.md

 There are several types of metadata stored in the metadata database.
 One group of tables handles users' login information and permissions for a specific airflow instance, another set of tables deals with storing variables, connections and XComs while other tables contain data the scheduler uses to organize DAG and task runs.

 Changes to the Airflow metadata database configuration and its schema are very common and happen with almost every minor update.
-This used to be the reason why you could not downgrade your Airflow instance before Airflow version 2.3.
+For this reason, prior to Airflow 2.3 you could not downgrade your Airflow instance in place.
 With Airflow 2.3 the `db downgrade` command was added, providing an option to [downgrade Airflow](https://airflow.apache.org/docs/apache-airflow/2.3.0/usage-cli.html#downgrading-airflow).

 > **Note** Always backup your database before running any database operations!